 First and foremost, good programs set realistic goals and have strong leadership and effective managers who carry them forward.

-Quality programs hire skilled, qualified staff, and provide them with ongoing professional development.
-They provide strong salaries and benefits.
+Quality programs hire skilled, qualified staff and provide them with ongoing professional development.
+Programs provide strong salaries and benefits.
 Keeping adult-to-child ratios low and group sizes manageable, lends itself to higher quality and better outcomes for youth.

 Attention to Safety, Health and Nutritious Issues

-Effective Communication and Other Linkages Between School-Day and After-School Personnel
+Effective Communication and Other Links Between School-Day and Afterschool Personnel

 Quality programs support and coordinate their activities with the school in a way that supports true partnership.
 Planning time is available between both staffs and coordinated use of facilities and resources is maximized.

-Diverse Program, Well Balanced Between Academic-Linked, Enrichment and Leisure/Recreation Activities, Strong Linkages Between School and Afterschool Experiences
+Diverse Programs Balanced Between Academic-Linked, Enrichment and Leisure/Recreation Activities With Connected School and Afterschool Experiences

 While many programs offer homework support and tutoring, successful programs ensure that academic-linked activities are fun and engaging.
 Parents often want computer, art, and music classes as well as opportunities for their children to do community service.
-Linking the program with children's learning experiences in the classroom improves children's academic achievement.
-Toward this end, there are a number of strategies that can be incorporated into a school age community/afterschool program.
-Coordinating what is learned during the regular school day with afterschool activities and establishing linkages between school-day teachers and afterschool personnel can go a long way towards helping students learn.
+Connecting the program with children's learning experiences in the classroom improves their academic achievement.
+There are a number of strategies that can be incorporated into a school-age community/afterschool program.
+Coordinating what is learned during the regular school day with afterschool activities and establishing linkages between school-day teachers and afterschool personnel can go a long way toward helping students learn.